arsfutura/queue-ble-android/README.md

 - Adjust services and characteristics UUIDs in code

 ## USAGE
-- Expored XML config file for nRF connect is located in root project directory
+- Exported XML config file for nRF connect is located in root project directory
 - Click RUN button